Mesher Orders Explained

 - The stability in your living arrangements is only temporary, as the marital home will still have to be sold later on

-- Ties up your capital for a significant number of years, which can make it harder to get a mortgage on another property
+- It ties up your capital for a significant number of years, which can make it harder to get a mortgage on another property

 - Capital gains tax liabilities for the non-occupying partner if they have bought another home as their primary residence